JetBrains/kotlin-web-site/docs/topics/object-declarations.md

         val message: String = "General notification"
     }

+    // The return type is Notification because the anonymous object implements only one interface
-    // The return type is Notification; notifyUser() is accessible because it's declared in Notification
+    // notifyUser() is accessible because it is part of Notification
     // The message property is not accessible because it is not declared in the Notification interface fun getEmailNotification() = object : Notification {
         override fun notifyUser() {